Adrian-Jablonski/Xamarin-forms/README.md

     - Overrode OnBackButtonPressed() to disable back button functionality
     - Modal Pages
         - Add Navigation.PushModalAsync and Navigation.PopModalAsync to navigate to modal pages
+- ContactsPage & ContactDetailPage - Simple Master Detail
+    - Added ItemSelected Handler to ListView
+    - Added await Navigation.PushAsync(new ContactDetailPage(contact)) to send contact data to contactDetailPage
+    - Added contact as a paremeter in ContactDetailPage constructor
+    - Set BindingContext to contact
+    - Retreived contact data in .xaml file by using Binding